LilahCodes/swift/fixes.md

 ## Custom Themes

 > [!CAUTION]
-> This takes a lot of effort and may break at any time since it isnt really supported!
+> This may break at any time since it isnt really supported!
 If you really want to, go for it.
 Very janky but its cool.

+If you make your own theme and wanna share dm it to me on discord and ill put it on this repo

 Either follow the [video guide](https://files.catbox.moe/h7nocd.mp4), or the steps below.